Samuel D. Wise loans his younger brother, Jacob B. Wise, $100 to purchase Garland Refining Company.

 The Garland Company UK, LTD® is formed in Gloucester, England to expand Garland distribution in Europe.

-Today, Garland’s corporate training centre for new salesmen is named the Soliday centre, in honour of Elmer Soliday, one of Garland’s first salesmen and trainers.
+Today, Garland’s corporate training center for new salesmen is named the Soliday Center, in honor of Elmer Soliday, one of Garland’s first salesmen and trainers.

 Garland introduces the R-Mer Edge product family to protect the roof’s perimeter.